Ferlab-Ste-Justine/git-autosync/README.md

 ## Pipeline

-Lint, tests and vulnerability checks should be implemented in the pipeline.
+Tests and vulnerability checks should be implemented in the pipeline.

 ## Metrics